Institutional formation begins with the constitution of land.

-Where land is formally constituted under Charter, it becomes ordered ground within a defined Territorial Domain.
+When land is constituted under Charter, it becomes ordered territory within a defined Domain.

 The Institutional Seat establishes the permanent architectural and territorial anchor.